GlassFish: Epoch of Sun

-On 5 May 2021, the Eclipse Foundation released GlassFish 6.1.0.
-This version is functionally identical to GlassFish 6.0.0 but implements Jakarta EE 9.1.
-Jakarta EE 9.1 is functionally identical to Jakarta EE 9 (which is functionally identical to Jakarta EE 8 and Java EE 8) but has support for JDK 11.
-In the months after, 6.2.0 containing Jakarta MVC and the JDK 17 compatible 6.2.1 containing Eclipse Exousia are released.

-On 14.
-December 2022, the Eclipse Foundation released GlassFish 7.0.0.
-This is the first version containing larger refactoring and code cleanup, large amount of bugfixes and also new features.
-Implements new Jakarta Concurrency specification, and supports JDK 11 but recommends usage of JDK17.

-Roadmap and end of Oracle commercial support
+Epoch of Oracle

 The commercially supported version of GlassFish was known as Oracle GlassFish Server, formerly Sun GlassFish Enterprise Server, and previously Sun Java System Application Server (SJSAS) has a history, along with other iPlanet software, going back to Netscape Application Server.
 This includes code from other companies such as Oracle Corporation for TopLink Essentials.
 Ericsson's SIP Servlet support is included, the opensource version of it is SailFish, developing towards JSR-289.
 In 2010, the difference between the commercial and open source edition was already quite small.